First Parish in Cambridge: Multiculturalism and social justice

 In 1967, First Parish founded the speakers series Cambridge Forum, which began radio broadcasts in 1970.

-First Parish in Cambridge is deeply committed to becoming a multiracial, multicultural, justice-making congregation through engagement both within and outside its walls.
-The Tuesday Meals program provides hospitality and a meal once a week to anyone in need of nourishment.
-An active Social Justice Council includes task forces dedicated to environmental justice and immigration.

 In 2011, the congregation's rainbow flag was stolen and rededicated two weeks later.

 In 2013, First Parish in Cambridge voted unanimously to divest its holdings in fossil fuel stocks over the next five years.

 In 2015, the congregation approved a proposal by Y2Y Harvard Square, a program of the Phillips Brooks House Association, to convert Stebbins Auditorium into a young adult homeless shelter that would also house Youth on Fire, the LGBTQ-friendly youth service center, on weekdays.